zihanxu3/nsf-infews-iteem/README.md

 # nsf-infews-iteem

 Project Description: This project is mainly using React for frontend and Flask for backend.
 Both the two ends' servers are now deployed on the University's cPanel service.

+# File Structure:
+## Frontend
+.
+├── public
+├── node_modules
+└── src               [Source files for frontend]
+    ├── assets        [Assets (images etc)]
+    └── components    [Pages, components for pages]
+## Backend
+.
+├── ITEEM.py          [ITEEM model]
+├── LICENSE
+├── README.md
+├── api.py            [Main file for backend logic] └── requirements.txt  [For deployemnt]

 # For frontend (Development Environment Setup)